HashDataFE/TPC-DS-Toolkit/README.md

 ./run.sh
 ```

-### Steps by steps guides to run test on MPP Architecture with "local" mode
+### Guides to run test on MPP Architecture with "local" mode

 Fit for products: Cloudberry / Greenplum / SynxDB 4.x / HashData Lightning.
+Please refer to the [QuickStartLocal.md](tpcds_tools/QuickStartLocal.md) for more details.

+### Guides to run test on Postgresql compatible database with "Cloud" mode

+Fit for products: Any products that is compatible with Postgresql using `psql` clients.
+Including Hashdata Enterprise, SynxDB Elastic.
-Please refer to the [QuickStartCloudberry.md](tpcds_tools/QuickStartCloudberry.md).
+Please refer to the [QuickStartCloud.md](tpcds_tools/QuickStartCloud.md) for more details.

 ## Supported TPC-DS Versions